mozilla-services/merino-py/docs/dev/content-moderation.md

 When queried, the Wikipedia provider reads the `title_blocklist` when creating a `WikipediaSuggestion` and if the query matches a blocked title, the suggestion is not shown to the client.

 We have this feature because the indexing job is not run daily.
 Therefore, we desire having an option to rapidly add to this list should we need to block a specific article.

+See [wikipedia blocklist runbook][2] for more information.

+[1]: ../operations/blocklist-nav-suggestions.md
+[2]: ../operations/blocklist-wikipedia.md